LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Suppressing tested predicates output
 ------------------------------------

-Sometimes predicates being tested output text that at best clutters testing logs and at worse can interfere with parsing of test logs.
-If that output itself is not under testing, you can suppress it by starting the test with the goal `^^set_text_output('')`.
-You can also make this call from the test `setup/1` option.
-To cleanup the temporary file that captured the output, call the `^^clean_text_output` from the test `cleanup/1` option or from the test suite `cleanup/0` definition.
+Sometimes predicates being tested output text or binary data that at best clutters testing logs and at worse can interfere with parsing of test logs.
+If that output itself is not under testing, you can suppress it by using the goals `^^suppress_text_output` or `^^suppress_binary_output` at the beginning of the tests.

 Unit tests with timeout limits